evmos/evmos/x/erc20/spec/01_concepts.md

 ## Token Pair Modifiers

 A valid token pair can be modified through several governance proposals.
-The internal relaying of a token pair can be toggled with `ToggleTokenRelayProposal`, so that the conversions between the token pair's tokens can be enabled or disabled.
-Additionally, the ERC20 contract address of a token pair can be updated with `UpdateTokenPairERC20Proposal`.
+The internal conversion of a token pair can be toggled with `ToggleTokenConversionProposal`, so that the conversions between the token pair's tokens can be enabled or disabled.

 ## Token Conversion